jtwebman/csv-batch/README.md

 - `quote: {string} = '"'`: This is the character you use to go in and out of quote mode where new lines and delimiter is ignored.
 If in quote mode to display this character you need to repeat it twice. **This will always need to be one character only!**

-- `detail: {boolean} = false`: When set to true each record isn't the parsed data but a object with the line number it ended on, the raw string for the record, and a data property with the object or array of the record.
+- `detail: {boolean} = false`: When set to true each record isn't just the parsed data but a object with the line number it ended on, the raw string for the record, and a data property with the object or array of the record. this can be used for better error handling.

   - **Example:**